UN says Ethiopia detains some 70 drivers who deliver aid

 Associated Press

-NAIROBI, Kenya (AP) — The United Nations says Ethiopian authorities have arrested and detained some 70 truck drivers contracted to the U.N. and other aid groups in the past week since the government declared a state of emergency amid the country’s escalating war.
+NAIROBI, Kenya (AP) — Ethiopian authorities have arrested and detained some 70 aid-delivering truck drivers contracted to the United Nations and other groups in the past week, the U.N. said Wednesday, beginning when the government declared a state of emergency amid the country’s escalating war and growing famine.

+It is the government’s latest slap at the world body after the recent expulsion of seven U.N. staffers and the detention of at least 16 local employees as tensions continue over what the U.N. has called a “de facto humanitarian blockade” on Ethiopia’s Tigray region.

-Wednesday’s statement said the U.N. is seeking the reasons for the arrests since Nov.
-3 in the city of Semera, the gateway for aid convoys struggling to reach the Tigray region under what the U.N. has described as a “de facto humanitarian blockade.”
+Wednesday’s statement said the U.N. is seeking the reasons for the drivers’ arrests that occurred starting Nov.
+3 in the city of Semera, the gateway for aid convoys struggling to reach Tigray.
 Government spokesman Legesse Tulu did not respond to questions.

-The statement came a day after the U.N. said at least 16 local employees had been detained in recent days in Ethiopia’s capital, Addis Ababa.
+On Tuesday, the U.N. said the 16 local employees had been detained in recent days in Ethiopia’s capital, Addis Ababa.
 All are ethnic Tigrayans, who witnesses say have been swept up by the thousands since the state of emergency was declared in response to reports that Tigray forces who have been fighting Ethiopian forces were approaching the capital.

 Government spokesman Legesse told The Associated Press the 16 U.N. staffers were detained because of “participation in terror” unrelated to their work, without details.
 The government says it is detaining people suspected of supporting the Tigray forces.

-The new U.N. statement said the drivers detained are of “different ethnicities.”
-It was not clear whether such a large detention of drivers has occurred earlier in the war.
+The new U.N. statement said the drivers detained are of “different ethnicities,” but they include Tigrayans.

-The arrests are a further challenge to efforts to deliver humanitarian aid to millions of people in the Tigray region, which has not received badly needed aid supplies including food, medicines and fuel since the Ethiopian military began hitting the Tigray capital with airstrikes on Oct.
-18.
+The arrests are a further challenge to efforts to deliver humanitarian aid to millions of people in Tigray, which has not received badly needed aid supplies including food, medicines and fuel since the Ethiopian military began hitting the Tigray capital with airstrikes on Oct.
+18. Even before then, just 15% of the needed supply-laden trucks had entered Tigray since mid-July, the U.N. says.

+Some of the detentions of U.N. employees occurred even as U.N. humanitarian chief Martin Griffiths was in Ethiopia meeting Prime Minister Abiy Ahmed and other officials to press for more access.
+The U.N. called those talks “constructive.”

 “It is estimated that 80% of essential medication is no longer available” in the region, the U.N. humanitarian agency said last week.
 Ethiopia’s government is wary that aid intended for civilians may be diverted to support the Tigray forces, and it has accused humanitarian groups of arming the fighters and of falsely inflating the scale of the crisis, without giving evidence.